-9 1.
-People centric view
+1. People centric view

-- 10 Change Management teams work towards a successful implementation by creating awareness within - the organization of the upcoming change and make sure that end-users and their demands are - involved with the change process at an early stage.
-Also, by working with this employee-centric - approach, it is possible to create personas, fictional characters which represent a certain user type - and why/how they use a certain product or process. - 15 2.
-Shared vision on the change - 16 There are several reasons why an organization decides to invest in, for example, new tooling or - 17 restructured ways of working.
-Organizations have certain "Drivers of Change" which can run from - 18 monetary benefits to technological advancements to cultural shifts or customer demands.
-Clarifying - 19 and propagating why a change is needed from an executive level towards the organization will - 20 increase the chances of having employees understand the change and eventually accepting it. - 21 3.
-Clear communication and training plan - 22 In general, the communication surrounding large organizational changes is driven and managed by a - 23 specialist from the OCM-team (so not by Testers, although they are in close contact with the Change - 24 Management Team).
-The communication towards all possible stakeholders and trainings they are - 25 eventually provided with, need to be tailored, well-timed and right the first time.
-A change is more - 26 likely to be accepted and well-used when specific and useful information is given to the different - 27 roles that are involved.
-Often, a smaller group of end-users is introduced to the change at an earlier
+Change Management teams work towards a successful implementation by creating awareness within the organization of the upcoming change and make sure that end-users and their demands are involved with the change process at an early stage.
+Also, by working with this employee-centric approach, it is possible to create personas, fictional characters which represent a certain user type and why/how they use a certain product or process.

+2. Shared vision on the change

+There are several reasons why an organization decides to invest in, for example, new tooling or restructured ways of working.
+Organizations have certain "Drivers of Change" which can run from monetary benefits to technological advancements to cultural shifts or customer demands.
+Clarifying and propagating why a change is needed from an executive level towards the organization will increase the chances of having employees understand the change and eventually accepting it.

+3. Clear communication and training plan

+In general, the communication surrounding large organizational changes is driven and managed by a specialist from the OCM-team (so not by Testers, although they are in close contact with the Change Management Team).
+The communication towards all possible stakeholders and trainings they are eventually provided with, need to be tailored, well-timed and right the first time.
+A change is more likely to be accepted and well-used when specific and useful information is given to the different roles that are involved.
+Often, a smaller group of end-users is introduced to the change at an earlier stage which means they will later serve as ambassadors towards the other, larger group of endusers when the change is implemented organization wide.
-- 1 stage which means they will later serve as ambassadors towards the other, larger group of end- - 2 users when the change is implemented organization wide. - 3 Organizational Change Management (OCM) is a discipline that supports organizations and their - 4 employees in smoothly and successfully introducing an intended change into their ways of working. - 5 Implementing a change within an organization is often complex and has an impact on people's - 6 everyday work.
-Therefore, consciously thinking about how to introduce the change and guiding - 7 organizations and their employees towards it is very important.